bbusschots/bartificer.ip.js/README.md

 Synopsys
 --------

-	// based on an IP and a netmask, get the network's net address and netmask var net1 = new new bartificer.ip.Subnet('192.168.0.10', '0xffffff00');
+	// based on an IP and a netmask, get the network's net address and broadcast address var net1 = new new bartificer.ip.Subnet('192.168.0.10', '0xffffff00');
 	window.alert('The CIDR representation of the subnet is: ' + net1.toString());
 	window.alert('The network address is: ' + net1.addressAsString());